 It is important that your property feels light and airy rather than dark and drab.
 Open curtains and blinds and it may

 sound strange but replacing all the bulbs in your home with brighter ones could make your property feel light, roomy and more comfortable if the viewing is in the evening.
 During the warmer seasons open a few windows slightly to let some fresh air in and in the winter you can always do this before the viewing and close them before the buyer arrives so they don’t feel uncomfortable.
 It is a good idea to invest in a light, mild air freshener or light a scented candle now and again before a viewing to make sure your home smells fresh and clean, it is important to remember impressions can be made from other senses than just sight.
-We also advise sellers not to smoke inside your home as it can be a major off-put to potential buyers who may think the smell will be difficult to remove.
+We also advise sellers not to smoke inside your home as it can be a major turn-off to potential buyers who may think the smell will be difficult to remove.
 It is recommended for walls to be light or neutral colours as this will also make the rooms feel more spacious, fresh and inviting however this is your decision whether you want to redecorate or not and can always be revisited later.

 Bathrooms & Toilets

 The kitchen is one of the biggest selling points of a property so it is important to make this room look as appealing as possible.
-Clear away clutter and clean all surfaces and floors, make sure there are no dirty dishes in the sink or on the draining rack, pet bowls should be cleared away and use light air freshener to clear away any stale cooking or food smells.
+Clear away clutter and clean all surfaces and floors, make sure there are no dirty dishes in the sink or on the draining rack, pet bowls should be cleared away and use light air freshener to clear away any stale cooking smells.
 Remember to put away any laundry and do not put any clothes on the line or radiators before a viewing.

 Living Areas & Bedrooms